 |2.||The HRBP is an individual collaborator in an organization who works with the executives.||The HR manager works with senior HRs, vice presidents of HR, HR generalists, HR directors, etc. and is a part of the core internal team.
 Additionally, the HR manager also oversees the employees working in the HR department.|

-Additionally, they’re equipped to assess each employee’s strengths and weaknesses and fully utilize their capabilities to deliver on the company’s goals.
+Additionally, they’re equipped to assess each employee’s strengths and weaknesses and fully utilize their capabilities to deliver on the ’s goals.

 How Much Does an HRBP earn?

 Since it’s such a demanding job, all HR business partners are offered enticing packages.